To send files on Skype:

 Choosing a file to send

 - The other person will receive the file and decide whether or not to download it.
 If the contact is offline, he or she will receive the file after signing in.
 The sent file will appear in your history.

 You can also send files during a call.
 All you have to do is click the + button in the call window, then choose Send File.

 Your contacts can also send you files over Skype.
 Files will appear in your history, and you can double-click to open a file.

-As you can see, it's possible that files sent to you on Skype can contain viruses and other malware.
-When you save an infected file, malware can be installed on your computer automatically, without you even knowing it.
-Malware can damage other files, steal passwords, spy on you, and more.
-This is why it's important to be careful when receiving files, and to always follow these precautions:
+While it's not very likely, it's important to note that files sent to you over Skype could contain viruses and other malware.
+This is why it's important to be careful when opening files and to always follow these precautions:

 - Don't open any files you weren't expecting.
 Even if the file looks like it's from someone you know, it may have been sent to you automatically by a virus.
 This is how many viruses spread.
 If a contact sends you a file that seems suspicious, you should call or IM that person to verify that it was meant for you.

 - Keep your antivirus software updated.
 Viruses can spread quickly, and if your antivirus software isn't up to date it may not be able to block new viruses.